kubeshop/tracetest/examples/get-started-cloud-based-managed-tracetest/kubernetes/readme.md

 ## Run Trace-based Tests

-You can now run tests against your apps on `app:8080` by going to Tracetest and creating a new HTTP test.
+You can now run tests against your apps on `http://app.default.svc.cluster.local:8080` by going to Tracetest and creating a new HTTP test.

 1. Click create a test and select HTTP.
 2. Add `http://app.default.svc.cluster.local:8080` in the URL field.
 3. Click Run.
-You’ll see the response data right away.
+You’ll see the response and trace data right away.

 ## (Optional) Use Helm to Deploy Tracetest Agent